Altra Lone Peak 4.5 - Women's Review

 Comfort and Fit

 This is one of the most comfortable shoes that you'll find out there if you love a wide toe box.
 This is our main tester's (who's been reviewing for over 7 years) go-to shoe for all uses. wearing it to work, out with friends, on the trail, and more.
-This is largely because of its exceptional fit that works for all types of feet.
+This is because of its exceptional fit that works for all types of feet.

 The forefoot features a spacious toe box that allows your toes to wiggle freely.
 The spaciousness is concentrated at the widest part of your foot, so even after many miles of running, and your feet swell, there's still room.
 The heel cup is a little more narrow than it has been in the past, which our testers appreciated.
 The cushioning underfoot is quite responsive which offers a great ride for many miles.
 We've worn previous iterations on 50K and 50 miles races, and this shoe stayed comfortable throughout.